derelictcomputer/dcAudioGraph/README.md

 2. Copy the contents of the subfolder `dcAudioGraph` to your project
 3. `#include "dcAudioGraph.h"`

 Alternatively, you could build it as a static library.
-See the vs2017 project for an example of how to do that.
+See the CMake setup for an example of how to do that.
 Honestly, it's more straightforward to just include the source in your project.

 ## Contributing
 Yes please!
 Help is super appreciated.